getCUJO/QoOID/draft-ietf-ippm-qoo.md

 called Quality of Experience Delivered (QED) {{TR-452.1}}, which defines the Quality Attenuation metric.
-Correspondingly, QoO expresses network performance requirements as a set of percentile–latency tuples with corresponding packet loss thresholds and a minimum required throughput.
+Correspondingly, QoO expresses network performance requirements as a set of percentile-latency tuples with corresponding packet loss thresholds and a minimum required throughput.
 For example, a requirement might state: at 4Mbps, 90% of packets must arrive within 100ms, and 100% within 200ms, implying 0% packet loss.
 This list can be minimal (e.g., 100% within 200ms) or extended as needed and different percentiles may be used to characterize different applications.